Graduate Students Fellowships and Scholarships

 Harry E. and Bernice M. Moore Fellowship for Doctoral Research

 A one-time fellowship of $20,000 is awarded annually to doctoral students at The University of Texas at Austin who are completing a dissertation on the human experience in crises, including those resulting from natural or other major disasters or, more broadly, stress and adversity.
 The Moore Fellowship was established in 1995 to support studies of the human experience in crises.
-Dr. Harry Moore specialized in disaster studies, and was a professor and sociologist at the university for nearly 30 years until his death in 1966.
-He specialized in disaster studies, especially the aftermath of Texas tornadoes and hurricanes.
+Dr. Harry Moore specialized in disaster studies, and was a professor and sociologist at UT Austin for nearly 30 years until his death in 1966.

 Frances Fowler Wallace Memorial for Mental Health Dissertation Award

 Francis Fowler Wallace Scholarships of up to $1,500 each are awarded annually to support dissertation research expenses of outstanding doctoral students at The University of Texas at Austin.
 Frances Fowler Wallace, wife of former Texas state Rep. John Forsythe Wallace, created the scholarship in her will in 1974 to support research and study of “the cause, treatment, cure, and prevention of mental disease, mental illness, and mental disorders.”

 Doctoral candidates in nursing, psychology, social work, sociology and other fields relevant to mental health programs at institutions of higher education in Texas are eligible to apply.